 Consequently, more studies are needed to confirm these effects and evaluate the dose and content of tea catechins and caffeine required to achieve expected results on weight loss.

-How Much Green Tea Should I Take?
+How Much Green Tea Extract Should You Take For Weight Loss?

 According to clinical trials, green tea dosage varied between 300-900mg.
 Therefore, if fat loss results are to be replicated, then it is advised to ingest between 300-500mg of green tea per day, for maximum weight loss benefits [R].